nwon24/nlp/nlp.md

 with a learning rate of $10^{-3}$.
 Mysteriously, sometimes the cost won't go anywhere and remains stuck at around 0.7, other times it will jump around but decrease overall, resulting in validation test accuracy of around 83%.

+# Week 5 - RNNs and LSTMs

+Normal neural networks assume that each piece of data in the input is independent of the other pieces of data.
+Unfortunately, this assumption is not correct for textual data, because often the meaning of a word or phrase depends on the words that have come before it.
+To a human this idea of context is intuitive; but traditional neural networks are unable to capture this link.

+Recurrent Neural Networks (RNNs) are a kind of neural network that aims to solve this problem.
+As such, they are often used on streams of textual data to predict the next word at the end of a phrase or sentence.

+RNNs work by keeping a 'memory' of the input data that has been received up until a particular time; RNNs work in time steps, with each time step involving the processing of one piece of the input (e.g., the next word).
+The processing of each piece of input is done by 'cells.'
+The idea behind a RNN is that each cell accepts the next piece of input and produces an output called the 'hidden state' that is then fed into the next cell, taking into account its memory of what has occured in the previous time steps.
+As with CNNs, the output of the recurrent layers is fed into a dense layer that spits out the output required by the network.

+How these cells actually work relates to the particular type of RNN being used.
+One type of RNN is called Long Short-Term Memory (LSTM) and is the network I tried to implement this week for my text classification problem.